 - Stream buffers filter sediments and nutrients from runoff prior to entering streams, or a lake and detention basin.

 - Native plants build up the absorbent capacity of soil, holding more water right where it lands.

 - With less stormwater surging over your landscape, there are fewer erosion problems, and less potential to exceed the capacity of engineered stormwater systems.

 Green (Native Planting) Infrastructure

 Native plants are our “go-to” solution for clients installing green infrastructure.

 Working with RES ecologists and restoration specialists, Taylor Creek Restoration Nurseries produces customized palettes of attractive flowers and grasses that can thrive in rain gardens, bioswales, bioretention basins, as well as in riparian zones that filter the stormwater runoff entering streams and lakes.

 We envision landscapes permeated with native plants.
 And we have seen these come to fruition.

-Our nursery staff works closely with AES scientists and planners who create watershed plans.
+Our nursery staff works closely with RES scientists and planners who create watershed plans.
 Whether the BMP calls for stream or lakeshore restorations…or the replacement of expanses of turf with pollinator habitat…Taylor Creek Restoration Nurseries can produce the right plants for the job.